ilgio/modbus_hplc/README.md

-# modbus_hplc
-Home Assistant - modbus for HomePLC
+# Home Assistant - modbus for HomePLC

 Custom component for HomePLC